atsign-foundation/at_client_sdk/at_client_mobile/example/EXAMPLE.md

               backgroundColor: Theme.of(context).primaryColor,
             ),
             onPressed: () async {
+              // This lookup key depends on the above look up drop down
+              // Handle it, if it is null.
               if (_lookupKey == null) {
                 setState(() => _lookupValue = 'The key is empty.');
               } else {
-                AtKey lookup = AtKey();
+                // Else fetch necessary data from the AtKey AtKey lookup = AtKey();
                 lookup.key = _lookupKey;
                 lookup.sharedWith = atSign;
+                // Call the get function to get the value of the key.
                 String? response =
                     await _clientSdkService.get(lookup);
                 setState(() => _lookupValue = response);